devopsguytm/image-promotion/README.md

 oc new-project prod-env
 ```

-3. We will create the strapi image in OCP TEST cluster and  promote the image in OCP PROD cluster, therefore we need to link these 2 clusters.
+3. We will create the Strapi image in OCP TEST cluster and  promote the image in OCP PROD cluster, therefore we need to link these 2 clusters.
 This is done by generating a serviceaccount login token from the PROD cluster.
 This token must be saved on TEST cluster as a secret (eg. os-prod-cluster).
 Another token muste be generatd for TEST cluster, which will be used for promoting the image using `skopeo` copy tool.

 On `PRODUCTION` cluster :